caps-tum/sys-sage/docs/PAPI_Integration.md

 the same reading.
 Furthermore, a timestamp can be used to get the value of a specific reading.
-It is important to state that these timestamps are **not** guaranteed to be unique -- although most likely they will -- and in case of a collision, the value of the older reading will be returned (TODO: maybe return the last/most recent one?).
+It is important to state that these timestamps are **not** guaranteed to be unique -- although most likely they will -- and in case of a collision, the value of the later reading will be returned.
 Apart from that, the user may also access the datastructure containing the values of all readings.

 Normally, a performance counter reading would not create a new entry in the datastructure, but rather update an already existing one to reflect the latest reading.
 This would either involve overwriting the previous value with a new one or adding new values to it.
-Either way, the previous timestamp will be overwritten.
-Of course, if no previous entry exists, a new one will be created.
+Either way, the previous timestamp will always be overwritten.
+Of course, if no previous entry exists, a new one will be created automatically.
 On the other side, always updating an existing entry may not be desirable, to which _sys-sage_ allows the user to indicate when a new entry should be created.
 Simply put, whenever `*timestamp == 0`, a new entry is added to the datastructure.
 This allows for the following:

 ```cpp
 unsigned long long timestamp = 0;